Offering Help, Building Hope, Improving Lives

 Over 50 percent of our funding comes from donations and fundraisers.
 We need your support to continue to serve the needs of our neighbors.
 When volunteer time is leveraged, your donated dollar becomes $1.09 that goes directly to WeCAN programs.
 Please consider making a contribution by using the “donate” button at left.
 We appreciate your support!

 The food program at WeCAN is well underway!
 The mission of WeCAN’s Mobile Market is to offer a non-discriminatory, dignified and respectful way for individuals and families, with barriers to accessing traditional food shelves, to receive healthy food.
-When the rain stops and our gardens are full of fresh vegetables, the truck will be ready to roll and deliver nutritious produce.
+The truck makes deliveries to home bound and disabled individuals who live in Common Bond managed properties in Mound and Maple Plain.

 WeCAN’s Office Hours